awsdocs/amazon-transcribe-developer-guide/doc_source/batch-medical-conversation.md

 # Transcribing an audio file of a medical conversation<a name="batch-medical-conversation"></a>

 Use a batch transcription job to transcribe audio files of medical conversations\.
 You can use this to transcribe a clinician\-patient dialogue\.
-You can start a batch transcription job in either the [ StartMedicalTranscriptionJob ](API_StartMedicalTranscriptionJob.md) API or the Amazon Transcribe Medical console\.
+You can start a batch transcription job in either the [StartMedicalTranscriptionJob](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_StartMedicalTranscriptionJob.html) API or the AWS Management Console\.

-When you start a medical transcription job with the [ StartMedicalTranscriptionJob ](API_StartMedicalTranscriptionJob.md) API, you specify `PRIMARYCARE` as the value of the `Specialty` parameter\.
+When you start a medical transcription job with the [StartMedicalTranscriptionJob](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_StartMedicalTranscriptionJob.html) API, you specify `PRIMARYCARE` as the value of the `Specialty` parameter\.

-## Console<a name="batch-med-conversation-console"></a>
+## AWS Management Console<a name="batch-med-conversation-console"></a>

-**To transcribe a clinician\-patient dialogue \(console\)**
+**To transcribe a clinician\-patient dialogue \(AWS Management Console\)**

-To use the console to transcribe a clinician\-patient dialogue, create a transcription job and choose **Conversation** for **Audio input type**\.
+To use the AWS Management Console to transcribe a clinician\-patient dialogue, create a transcription job and choose **Conversation** for **Audio input type**\.

-1. Sign in to the [ Amazon Transcribe Medical console](https://console.aws.amazon.com/transcribe/)\.
+1. Sign in to the [AWS Management Console](https://console.aws.amazon.com/transcribe/)\.

 1. In the navigation pane, under Amazon Transcribe Medical, choose **Transcription jobs**\.